callstack/react-native-slider/README.md

 ### Setup

 - Clone the repository
-- Run `yarn` in the root directory to install dependencies, and again in `src` to create the dist build.
+- Run `npm install` in the root directory to install dependencies.
-- (on iOS) Run `npx pod-install` from the `example` directory
-- (on Windows) You need to manually link the Slider module to your project.

-### Start the app

-- Run `yarn run:android` to run on Android
-- Run `yarn run:ios` to run on iOS
-- Run `yarn run:web` to run on web
-- Run `yarn run:windows` to run on Windows.
+- Run `npm run example-<platform>`, where platform can be: `ios`, `android`, `windows`

+You can also do this manually by:
+- Installing node modules for example app
+- Installing pods for iOS app
+- Running example app like always: `npx react-native run-<platform>`

 ## Maintainers